Most Popular Python Coding Questions & Answers

 9. Binary Search on a Sorted List

-Problem: Implement binary search to check if a number exists in a sorted list.
+Problem: Implement binary search to determine whether a target number exists in a sorted list.

 def binary_search(arr, target):